Also Credited As:William Bradley Pitt

 Pitt next starred in Quentin Tarantino's return to prominence, "Inglourious Basterds" (2009), playing an American officer who assembles a team of Jewish soldiers to hunt down and brutally kill Nazis during World War II.
 After voicing Metro Man in the animated "Megamind" (2010), Pitt delivered two award-worthy performances in 2011; first in Terrence Malick's "The Tree of Life," as a strict 1950s father whose son tries to reconcile their damaged relationship, and then in "Moneyball," in which he played Billy Beane, the general manager of the Oakland As who turned his small-market team into a playoff winner.
 Pitt's latter turn earned him a slew of award nominations, including nods at the Golden Globes and Academy Awards for Best Actor.
 Of course, Pitt was in the spotlight outside the purview of his movies, causing waves when he publicly stated his life was "uninteresting" while with Aniston - leading him to publicly apologize to her - and creating panic when he announced in November that he had an interest in retiring from acting, though he declined to put an end date on his career.

 The following year, Pitt had only one film in theaters, the moody crime thriller "Killing Them Softly" (2012), which co-starred James Gandolfini and Richard Jenkins.
-In 2013, however, he returned to screens with a vengeance, most notably in his long-in-development zombie action movie, "World War Z." Various production issues has created a negative buzz around the film, which Pitt co-produced, but it proved to be a triumph both commercially and critically, resulting in the major win for the actor.
-His remaining movies for the year were of the non-blockbuster-y sort, with Pitt appearing in ensemble films that both co-starred Michael Fassbender, "The Counselor" and "12 Years a Slave."
-The latter movie, a gripping historical drama also featured Pitt as a producer and garnered significant awards buzz, culminating in an Oscar win for Best Picture.
+In 2013, however, he returned to screens with a vengeance, most notably in his long-in-development zombie action movie, "World War Z." Various production issues had created a negative buzz around the film, which Pitt co-produced, but it proved to be a triumph both commercially and critically, resulting in a major win for the actor.
+Also in 2013, Pitt appeared in two ensemble films that both co-starred Michael Fassbender, "The Counselor" and "12 Years a Slave."
+The latter movie, a gripping historical drama by British director Steve McQueen, also featured Pitt as a producer and garnered significant awards buzz, culminating in an Oscar win for Best Picture.